Elizabeth runs various groups and workshops under the Reflective Spaces portfolio:

 Using a mixture of conversation and creative approaches here is an opportunity to re-energise vision for work, find help with tricky encounters and refresh courage and compassion towards both yourself and those with whom you work.
 Open to people from a variety of backgrounds e.g. NHS/social workers, teachers, alternative therapists, charity workers, clergy, volunteers, anyone in ‘people roles’ or organisations.
 We will create the space between us using images, objects, action and ‘soulful seeing’ to go in search of focus, support, and re-equipping.

-Group of 3 to 6 people. £30 per session with a commitment across these 4 dates, then the choice to stay or leave with new folk joining as space allows for another block of 4.
-Early bird rate £110 for 4 sessions if paid in full by 30 June.
+Group of up to 4 people. £30 per session with a commitment across 4 dates, then the choice to stay or leave with new folk joining as space allows for another block of 4.
 To aid the group process you are greatly encouraged to come to all dates.
 If you know at the time of booking that you need to miss one date you will not be charged for this, thereafter the commitment of £30 is to all dates.

 Further information email@example.com